neao002/neao002/README.md

 ### Hi there, I'm Nico - aka NiCo! 👋

-## I'm a Husband, Father, Developer, and a Professional Cook!
+## I'm a Husband, Father, Developer, Professional Cook and Manager In Hospitality!

 - 🌱 I’m currently learning React and Back-end🤣
 - 👯 I’m looking to collaborate with other content creators